Visualisation Drawing

-This is the second of six resources in the series: ‘Drawing for Science, Invention & Discovery Even If You Can’t Draw’ by Paul Carney, educational consultant and author.
+This is the fifth of six resources in the series: ‘Drawing for Science, Invention & Discovery Even If You Can’t Draw’ by Paul Carney, educational consultant and author.
 The projects enable teachers of both art and science to approach drawing from a new perspective.
 You can see all of the resources here.

 By Paul Carney

-Serendipity Drawing by Paul Carney
+Visualisation Drawing by Paul Carney

 Notes for Teachers